 Data Logger Suite: Logging and Monitoring

-Exporting real-time data and charting in OpenOffice or LibreOffice Calc
+Export real-time data and draw charts in OpenOffice or LibreOffice Calc

 - Direct OpenOffice/LibreOffice Connection

 It is assumed that:

 You can work in OpenOffice Calc or LibreOffice Calc, specifically create charts in Calc.

 For this tutorial, all items were prepared in the previous part.